jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HR 10 What happens when vehicle stops being transparent debt funding special purpose vehicle?
 Property transferred and parties reconstituted
-(1) When a company or a trustee of a trust (the vehicle) stops being a debt funding special purpose vehicle for any reason, other than on unwind, and an election has been made under section HR 9BA or HZ 9 (Elections to treat existing debt funding special purpose vehicles as transparent) that relates to the debt funding special purpose vehicle, the following apply:
+(1) When a company or a trustee of a trust (the vehicle) stops being a debt funding special purpose vehicle for any reason, other than on unwind, and an election has been made under section HR 9BA or HZ 9 (Elections to treat existing debt funding special purpose vehicles as transparent) that relates to the special purpose vehicle, the following apply:
-  (a) the relevant originator is treated as disposing of its property (the property) that has been subject to section HR 9(b) in relation to the vehicle immediately before the vehicle stops being a debt funding special purpose vehicle:
+  (a) the relevant originator is treated as disposing of its property (the property) that has been subject to section HR 9(b) in relation to the vehicle immediately before the vehicle stops being a special purpose vehicle:
-  (b) the vehicle is treated as acquiring the property immediately after the vehicle stops being a debt funding special purpose vehicle:
+  (b) the vehicle is treated as acquiring the property immediately after the vehicle stops being a special purpose vehicle:
-  (c) the relevant originator is treated as not being a party to an arrangement (the arrangement) that the originator was treated as being a party to under section HR 9(c) in relation to the vehicle immediately before the vehicle stops being a debt funding special purpose vehicle:
+  (c) the relevant originator is treated as not being a party to an arrangement (the arrangement) that the originator was treated as being a party to under section HR 9(c) in relation to the vehicle immediately before the vehicle stops being a special purpose vehicle:
-  (d) the vehicle is treated as being a party to the arrangement immediately after the vehicle stops being a debt funding special purpose vehicle.
+  (d) the vehicle is treated as being a party to the arrangement immediately after the vehicle stops being a special purpose vehicle.
 Property transferred: market value
 (2) The disposition of property in subsection (1)﻿(a) and the acquisition of property in subsection (1)﻿(b) are treated as occurring with a single third party for payments equal to the property’s market value.
 Arrangements assumed: market value